 Costa Rica is a destination famous for its lush vegetation, beautiful beaches, active volcanoes, and incredible waterfalls.
-Waterfalls in Costa Rica are scattered all over the country, and while most are usually located in off the beaten path destinations, there are a few that can be easily accessed from main tourist destinations.
+Waterfalls in Costa Rica are scattered all over the country, often in remote locations deep in the forest.
+While most are off the beaten path, there are a few waterfalls that can be easily accessed from main routes.

-One of the easiest waterfalls to visit in Costa Rica is La Fortuna Waterfall, located in the town of La Fortuna, at the base of the Arenal Volcano.
+One of the easiest waterfalls to visit in Costa Rica is La Fortuna Waterfall.
+This natural attraction is located in the town of La Fortuna, at the base of the Arenal Volcano.

 About La Fortuna Waterfall, Costa Rica

-There is an $18 USD entrance fee to visit La Fortuna Waterfall, but all proceeds from the sale of tickets go towards conservation and preservation of Arenal National Park.
+There is an $18 USD entrance fee for adults and $5 for children to visit La Fortuna Waterfall.
+All proceeds from the sale of tickets go towards the conservation and preservation of Arenal National Park.

 La Fortuna Waterfall opens at 7:30 a.m and closes at 4:00 p.m.
 Since this park is very popular, we recommend arriving early in the day to avoid the crowds.

 Pay attention to your surroundings and take your time on the way down.
-If you are lucky, you may be able to spot some birds and even monkeys.
+The bottom steps can be especially slippery, so safety is key.
+Plus, if you’re lucky, you may be able to spot some birds or even monkeys right from the staircase!

-Bathing in the chilly water of the La Fortuna Waterfall is highly recommended and offers a nice relief from the heat and sweat!
-Be careful as you go in, depending on the rains, the water may be high and the current – strong.
+Bathing in the chilly water of the La Fortuna Waterfall is highly recommended and offers a nice relief from the heat!
+But be careful as you go in; depending on the rain, the water may be high and the current can be strong.

 How to Get to La Fortuna Waterfall, Costa Rica